 Open a high-interest savings account or a Tax-Free Savings Account (TFSA).
 This may not have a high interest, but it will keep your fund secure and easy to take when needed.

-- It must not be too easy to take out from, and yet “liquid” enough.
+- It must not be too easy to take out from but “liquid” enough.
 This means money can be easily taken out when you need it.

 - Avoid risky investments.

 The Golden Rule of saving is to “pay yourself first”.